 If you are a passenger in a car accident, you sue the at-fault party or at-fault parties.
-This will require review of the police report, which a personal injury attorney can assist you with.
-You may have be able to sue both the driver of your vehicle and the other driver, depending upon the facts of the car accident, as well as how much insurance each party has.
+This will require a review of the police report, which a personal injury attorney can assist you with.
+You may be able to sue both the driver of your vehicle and the other driver, depending upon the facts of the car accident, as well as how much insurance each party has.

 If you’re a passenger in a car accident, and if you suffer injuries, you most likely have a right to a personal injury passenger claim.
 Your personal injury lawyer will work to establish liability with an insurance carrier for either your driver or another driver.
 Once liability is established, your personal injury lawyer will negotiate the claim based upon your injuries, medical treatment and billing, lost wages, and pain and suffering.
 Our firm routinely files personal injury passenger claims and we hope this article is helpful.

 Generally, unless they contributed in some way to the accident, passengers are not responsible for the accident.
 An exception would be where the passenger contributed to the accident in some manner.
 North Carolina has a rule of law known as Contributory Negligence.
 Under Contributory Negligence, if you were deemed to contribute to the accident by as little as 1%, a jury would be instructed to award you nothing for your personal injury passenger claim.